webpack/stylelint-webpack-plugin/README.md

 > [!NOTE]
 >
-> If you are using Stylelint 13 rather than 14+, you might also need to install `@types/stylelint` as a dev dependency if getting stylelint related type errors.
+> If you are using Stylelint 13 rather than 14+, you might also need to install `@types/stylelint` as a dev dependency if you encounter Stylelint-related type errors.

-Then add the plugin to your webpack config.
+Then add the plugin to your webpack configuration.
 For example:

 ```js
 const StylelintPlugin = require('stylelint-webpack-plugin');